$0 Alaska Foster Care Quick-Start Checklist

 Adopting from Foster Care in Alaska: The Foster-to-Adopt Process and Timeline

-There are currently 866 children in Alaska waiting for adoption — children whose parental rights have already been terminated and who have no legal parent.
-These children are legally free.
+There are approximately 866 children in Alaska awaiting permanent placement through adoption.
+Their individual legal status must be confirmed with OCS: a child is legally free only after the applicable parental-rights termination, relinquishment, or consent-to-adoption requirements are complete.
 They are living in foster homes, group settings, and relative placements while OCS searches for a permanent family.
 If your goal is to grow your family permanently through foster care, Alaska has a real need and a real pathway — but it requires understanding that reunification with birth families is the system's primary goal, and adoption is what happens when reunification is not possible.

 The Core Reality: Reunification Comes First